-You’d be hard-pressed to find someone who hasn’t heard of Australian luxury homewares design powerhouse, Bonnie & Neil.
+You’d be hard-pressed to find someone who hasn’t heard of Australian luxury homewares design powerhouse, Bonnie and Neil.
 The duo has amassed quite a large fanbase since their brand debut in 2010 – and rightfully so!
 Their stunning range of screen-printed textiles includes everything from cushions to tea towels and artwork, and feature botanical motifs, vibrant patterns and the occasional nod to Australiana culture.
 Every product is created by hand in their Melbourne studio using high-quality materials.

 We caught up with Bonnie Ashley, co-founder of Bonnie and Neil, to talk about what it takes to run a successful small business.